LEFapps/mani-pona/README.md

 ### GI

 Guaranteed income.
-GI is a concept related to the Universal Basic Income (UBI).
+A guaranteed income is a concept related to a Universal Basic Income (UBI).
 The most commonly used scholarly definition today defines UBI as a periodic cash payment (1), unconditionally delivered (2) to all (3) on an individual basis (4), without means-test (5) or work requirement (6).

-A guaranteed income differs from a UBI as the height of the amount must be sufficiently high to lead a minimally qualitative life, something which is not necessarily the case with a UBI.
-This means that the recipient must be able to cover all basic needs and be able to live a humane life.
+The guaranteed income implemented in the "Sustainable Money System" differs from a UBI as the height of the amount must be sufficiently high to lead a minimally qualitative life, something which is not necessarily the case with a UBI.
+This means that the recipient must be able to cover all basic needs  (decent housing, food, clothing, energy, drinkable water, …) and be able to live a humane life (e.g. to buy basic hygiëne products, go to school, etc).
+(These definitions are taken from the May 2020 Project overview of the Sustainable Money System (SuMSy) by Happonomy)
-A fixed amount of mani is created through a GI on all SuMSy accounts.

 ### Demurrage